News from the Lodge

 Click here to see a great article about Blackfish Lodge in Kenmore Air’s in-flight magazine!
 Remember to follow us on Twitter and Facebook!
 Click here to view a full-length version of our great new video of a trip to Blackfish Lodge… And remember, passports are REQUIRED for all guests flying to Blackfish Lodge from Seattle.

-Our free trip giveaway will occur on February 25, 2017.
+Our next free trip giveaway will occur in April of 2019.
 Sign up for our newsletter, now, so you can get all of the details and rules.

 We’re pleased to announce that Blackfish Lodge has been granted the only park use permit for the Hunwadi/Ahnuhati conservancy area.
 We’re excited to add this to our inventory of exclusive fly-fishing water.
 With a great estuary fishery for searun cutthroat and a river loaded with salmon from mid-summer to early fall, you’ll enjoy being the only anglers fishing one of the last, pristine, never been logged river valleys on the central B.C. coast.

 Many of our guests travel to Blackfish Lodge in the summer months via our direct Seattle floatplane connection.
 For the 2017 season, this service will begin on June 17th and end September 5th, operating on Tuesdays, Wednesdays, and Saturdays.